 Extra curricular sporting endeavours are shared and celebrated in school.
 Good links with local sports clubs help us promote physical activity outside of school.

-Our specialist team of teachers and coaches are deployed across a range of sports including; football, netball, tag rugby, swimming, gymnastics, athletics, dance, skating and fencing.
+Physical education is led by a specialist teacher.
+As a result, children will experience and acquire skills in a broad range of sports including football, netball, tag rugby, swimming, gymnastics, surfing, athletics, dance, skating and fencing.
 Quality skills tuition ensures pupils are well prepared and confident to take part in competition.
+Trevithick has won regional awards for it’s competetive sport provision.

 We focus on the children’s fundamental abilities, these are often referred to as the ABC’s (Agility, Balance and Coordination).
 The ABC’s cover the most important skills young children need to develop in order to progress onto more difficult skills later in their education.
 Throwing, catching, controlling their own body weight and moving efficiently in a variety of ways including jumping, twisting, rolling etc.